 This includes, among others, terms of employment, performance evaluations, personal medical information, information relating to staff appointment and selection process, personal communications.

 UNDP does not provide access to any information that if disclosed would or would likely prejudice an investigation or the administration of justice or violate the applicable law.
 This includes privileged information (e.g. legal advice and correspondence with legal advisers), and information that, if disclosed, might prejudice an investigation, legal or regulatory proceedings, subject UNDP to an undue risk in any contested matter (e.g. litigation or arbitration), subject UNDP to unauthorized access to its internal information technology systems, or aid the requester(s) or any other third party in impersonating UN personnel for fraudulent purposes.

 Requests for confidentiality by complainant or witnesses will be honored to the extent possible within the legitimate needs of the investigation.

 UNDP does not provide access to information whose disclosure would, or would likely frustrate the success of a policy or deliberative process; seriously prejudice the work of UNDP; undermine the integrity of UNDP’s decision making process; or inhibit the free and frank provision of advice and exchange of views.
-This includes, among others, internal inter-office or intra-office documents, emails, drafts and other relevant correspondence if the record contains:
+This includes, among others, internal inter-office or intra-office documents, emails, drafts, excluding those related to Social and Environmental Screening Procedure articulated in Annex 1 (g) and other relevant correspondence if the record contains: